HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

 last_name: Cai

 # Status emoji
-status:
+status: Enjoy
-  icon: ☕️
+  icon: 🍺

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Research Intern

 # Organizations/Affiliations to show in About widget
 organizations: